Hendrikjen/pedigree_programme/README.md

  # pedigree programme

-[xxx] is a pedigree analysis tool which was developed and implemented as part of a bioinformatic's master thesis in 2023 at Leipzig University.
+The programme, described in the following, is a pedigree analysis tool, which was developed and implemented as part of a bioinformatic's master thesis in 2023 at Leipzig University.
 It is a C++ written console application, which was designed to calculate dyadic relatedness coefficients from a given pedigree without being limited by the number of considered generations, the number of individuals, or the depth and incompleteness of the pedigree itself.
 Additionally, the programme provides some further information about the respective relatedness paths between the focal individuals, such as the name and sex of ancestors along the path, the lowest common ancestors, the kinlabel, or the minimal detectable inbreeding value for each individual.
-The functionality and accuracy was adequately tested with multiple simulated populations as well as with a real pedigree of over 12 000 rhesus macaques from the free-ranging population on Cayo Santiago, Puerto Rico (Widdig et al. 2017).
+The functionality and accuracy was adequately tested with multiple simulated populations as well as with a real pedigree of over 12 000 rhesus macaques from the free-ranging population on Cayo Santiago, Puerto Rico. [^1]

-Since scientists working on wild populations often have to deal with incomplete pedigrees (e.g. due to unknown sires), the second part of the programme focuses on an implementation of an adapted simulated annealing algorithm to find the best fully-reconstructed pedigree solution based on realized relatedness values, obtained from whole genome sequencing data or sets of single nucleotide polymorphisms (Li et al. 2014; Wang et al. 2017).
-Eventually, it aims to provide a pedigree without gaps for which the difference between the given realized relatedness values and the simultaneously calculated pedigree-derived relatedness coeffiecients is minimal over all dyads (see more informations in the section _Implementation/Simulated annealing_)
+Since scientists working on wild populations often have to deal with incomplete pedigrees (e.g. due to unknown sires), the second part of the programme focuses on an implementation of an adapted simulated annealing algorithm to find the best fully-reconstructed pedigree solution based on realized relatedness values, obtained from whole genome sequencing data or sets of single nucleotide polymorphisms. [^2] [^3] Eventually, it aims to provide a pedigree without gaps for which the difference between the given realized relatedness values and the simultaneously calculated pedigree-derived relatedness coeffiecients is minimal over all dyads (see more informations in the section _Implementation/Simulated annealing_)

 ## Getting Started
 <details>
 <summary>Installation guide</summary>

 - download (and don't forget to unzip) the repository to your local filesystem
 - after downloading the source code, open the command line and navigate within the terminal into the folder _pedigree_programme/source/_
   - you can check with `ls` if you are in the correct folder if there are multiple headerfiles (.h) and the respective source code files (.cpp) as well as _main.cpp_ and the makefile _makefile_pedigree_programme_